sequana/sequana_pipetools/README.rst

 0.14.X    * Module now returns the list of requirements.
 SequanaManager
             creates a txt file with all standalones from the requirements.
 0.13.0    * switch to pyproject and fixes #64
-0.12.X    * automatically populater 'wrappers' in PipelineManager' based on the
+0.12.X    * automatically populater *wrappers* in PipelineManager based on the
-            config entry 'sequana_wrappers'.
+            config entry *sequana_wrappers*.
           * Fix the singularity arguments by (i) adding -e and (ii) bind the /home.
 Indeed, snakemake sets --home to the current directory.
             Somehow the /home is lost.
 Removed deprecated function